 can download them by clicking on them.

-The Status Bar provides synthetic information about the state of the CircleCI extension, your
+The Status Bar provides summary information about the state of the CircleCI extension, your project

 Specifically, you might see the following statuses:

 - Not logged in - when clicking on the status bar, the login page will open

 - No project - when clicking on the status bar, the settings page will open so you can select a

 - Success / On hold / Failed, and similar workflow statuses - THIS refers to the status of the

 top pipeline in your panel.
 When clicking on the status bar, the relative workflow will come into